BunnCode/WebCrawlerCSharp/README.md

 # WebCrawlerCSharp
 C# Web Crawler and Data Aggregator- Aggregates data and saves it to a DB.

+If you wish to simply run the existing windows binary, the current release is located in WebCrawlerCSHarp/bin/relase.
+Remember, being a command line tool, you need to run it from a command line if you want readable output.

 Following is the printout from the current -h command, it should give you an idea of what functionality to expect in the current version.

 ```
 Required tags for their category are in red and recommended tags are in yellow